Naxaes/coroutines/README.md

 ## Limitations/considerations

 * Only supported for *Linux* or *macOS* for **x86\_64** or **AArch64**.
-* It's stackful (since stackless requires language support) and therefore not as memory efficient, and context switches are slower.
+* It's not as memory efficient as stackless coroutines (and it's stackful as stackless requires language support), and context switches are slower.
-* SIMD registers are not saved currently
+* SIMD registers are currently not saved.